Skip to main content

 What happens now?

-GPs review all of our results and if they don't have the majority of your results, they'll ask for a retest, which will be automatically sent to you free of charge.
-We'll email you letting you know a new test is on the way.
+GPs review all of our results and if the majority of your results of your results are missing, we'll send you a retest, free of charge.
+We'll email you letting you know that a new test is on the way.

-If you receive your results and a few haven't been processed, your reporting GP will let you know to get in touch with our customer support team.
-They'll credit your Thriva account for your missing results, so you can add them to your next test package free of charge.
+If you receive your results and a few haven't been processed, your reporting GP will let you know.
+We'll credit your Thriva account for your missing results, so you can add them to your next test package free of charge.

 Looking for something else?
 One of these articles might help: